NetApp-IT-Copilot/.github/profile/README.md

 1. **Link NetApp email with GitHub Account**: If you haven't already, please create a GitHub account using your NetApp email.
 If you already have a personal GitHub account, you can simply add your NetApp email address (firstname.lastname@netapp.com) by visiting this [GitHub](https://github.com/) and navigating to 'Settings → Emails' 📩.
 2. **Enable Two-Factor Authentication**: Ensure that your GitHub account has Two-Factor Authentication (2FA) enabled 🔐.
 You can verify this by visiting this [link](https://github.com/settings/security) and checking for a green 'Enabled' tag next to Two-Factor Authentication.
 For further help in configuring 2FA, please check [This Guide](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication).
+3. Self-subscribe to the ng-github-users group (if not already a member) at [https://nag.netapp.com/](https://nag.netapp.com/)

 ### 📥 Request for Access